Synonym(s)

 Differential diagnosisThis section has been translated automatically.

-- Splenomegaly of other genesis.
+Splenomegaly of other etiology.

-- Ascites of non-hepatic genesis
+Ascites of non-hepatic origin

 General therapyThis section has been translated automatically.

-- Osteoporosis prophylaxis: This should be initiated early (calcium substitution 1200-1500 mg/day).
-For cholestatic liver diseases: additional vitamin D3 substituted (400-800 IU/day).
+- Osteoporosis prophylaxis: This should be initiated at an early stage (calcium substitution 1200-1500 mg/day).
+For cholestatic liver diseases: additional vitamin D3 substitution (400-800 IU/day).

 Other measures:

-- In case of alcoholism withdrawal treatment is mandatory.
+- With alcoholism, withdrawal treatment is essential.

 - Patients with autoimmune hepatitis are treated accordingly (immunosuppression?).